xyncro/xyncro.tech/_aether/guides/prisms.md

 ## Enter Prisms

 Prisms work with cases like this.
 A simple way to put it is that a prism is like a lens, but to something which *is* or *is not* there.
-In this case, because the type is optional, but we'll some some other common cases shortly.
+In this case, because the type is optional, but we'll see some other common cases shortly.

 So what does a prism look like?
 Well, here are the types of Lens and Prism: